hollingsworthd/micronaut-libgdx-teavm/README.md

 From the project root, start the server by running `./gradlew run` and then visit http://localhost:8080/

-To build the executable run `./gradle clean build` and use `micronaut-libgdx-teavm/server/build/libs/server-all.jar`.
+To build an executable, run `./gradle clean build` and which generates `micronaut-libgdx-teavm/server/build/libs/server-all.jar`.
 This can be started in production by running `java -jar server-all.jar`.